feel-co/hjem/README.md

 [Gerg-l]: https://github.com/gerg-l

 Hjem previously utilized systemd-tmpfiles to ensure files are linked in place.
-This has served us well for the short duration that we relied on them, but we have ultimately decided to go with our in-house file linker developed by [Gerg-l].
+This served us well for the short duration that we relied on them, but we have ultimately decided to go with our in-house file linker developed by [Gerg-l].
 The new linker is, of course, infinitely more powerful and while we are _not_ looking back, we understand that some users might be interested in